Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Creating and Curating a PGDB

-\item \blue{Signaling Pathway Editor: Enables users to interactively construct and edit a signaling-pathway diagram by using a toolkit of icons and operations inspired by CellDesigner \cite{Funahashi03} (See Supplementary Figure 14).
-Updates to the visual representation are automatically translated back to changes to component reactions and proteins.}
+\item {\bf Signaling Pathway Editor:} Enables users to interactively construct and edit a signaling-pathway diagram by using a toolkit of icons and operations inspired by CellDesigner \cite{Funahashi03} (See \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~16).
+Updates to the visual representation are automatically translated back to changes to component reactions and proteins.

-\item Regulation Editor: Enables definition of regulatory interactions including regulation of gene expression by control of transcription initiation, attenuation, and control of translation by proteins and small RNAs (see Supplementary Figure 13).
+\item {\bf Regulation Editor:} Enables definition of regulatory interactions including regulation of gene expression by control of transcription initiation, attenuation, and control of translation by proteins and small RNAs (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~15).
 This editor also allows creation of operons and definition of their member genes, as well as specifying the positions of promoters and transcription-factor binding sites.

+\item {\bf Transcription Unit Editor:} This editor allows creation of operons and definition of their member genes, as well as specifying the positions of transcription start sites and transcription-factor binding sites.

-\item Compound Editor: Supports editing of compound names, citations, and database links.
-Pathway Tools has been interfaced to an external chemical structure editor, Marvin \cite{MarvinURL}, which is a JAVA applet.
-A chemical compound duplicate checker runs whenever chemical structures are entered or modified, to inform the user if the resulting structure duplicates another compound in that user's PGDB or in MetaCyc. \blue{Additionally, we have added support for displaying glycan structures in an icon-based style that follows the conventions of CFG (Consortium for Functional Glycomics).
-To edit these structures, we interfaced to another JAVA applet, GlycanBuilder \cite{Ceroni07,Damerell12}, to which we have added some extra functionality for better integration with Pathway Tools.}
+\item {\bf Compound Editor:} Supports editing of compound names, citations, and database links.
+For specifying a compound structure, Pathway Tools has been interfaced to an external chemical structure editor, Marvin \cite{MarvinURL} (both the JAVA applet and the JavaScript versions), and it can import and export MOL files.
+A chemical compound duplicate checker runs whenever chemical structures are entered or modified, to inform the user if the resulting structure is identical to another compound in that user's PGDB or in MetaCyc.
+Additionally, Pathway Tools can display glycan structures in an icon-based style that follows the conventions of CFG (Consortium for Functional Glycomics).
+To edit these structures, the software can communicate directly with a modified version of the GlycanBuilder editor \cite{Ceroni07,Damerell12}, to which we have added functionality for better integration with Pathway Tools.